HobnobMancer/cazy_webscraper/README.md

 -------------------------------

-# Attention!
-With the new CAZy update, cazy_webscraper is currently defunct for the scraping of CAZy.
-We are addressing this, and will update shortly.
+> `cazy_webscraper` version 1 is depracted.
+Please ensure you are using `cazy_webscraper` version 2 or newer.

 `cazy_webscraper` is an application and Python3 package for the automated retrieval of protein data from the [CAZy](http://wwww.cazy.org/) database.
 The code is distributed under the MIT license.

 `cazy_webscraper` retrieves protein data from the [CAZy database](https://www.cazy.org) into a local SQLite3 database.
 This enables users to integrate the dataset into analytical pipelines, and interrogate the data in a manner unachievable through the CAZy website.

-Using the `expand` subcommand, a user can retrieve CAZyme protein sequence data from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/), and protein structure files from the Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank [(PDB)](https://www.rcsb.org/).
+Using the `expand` subcommand, a user can retrieve:
+- CAZyme protein sequence data from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/)
+- Protein structure files from the Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank [(PDB)](https://www.rcsb.org/)
+- EC number and Uniprot protein IDs from the [UniProtKB database](https://www.uniprot.org/)

-`cazy_webscraper` can recover specified CAZy Classes and/or CAZy families, and these queries can be filtered by taxonomy at Kingdoms, genus, species or strain level.
+`cazy_webscraper` can recover specified CAZy Classes and/or CAZy families.
+These queries can be filtered by taxonomy at Kingdoms, genus, species or strain level.
 Successive CAZy queries can be collated into a single local database.
 A log of each query is recorded in the database for transparency, reproducibility and shareablity.

 If you use `cazy_webscraper, please cite the following publication:

 > Hobbs, Emma E. M.; Pritchard, Leighton; Chapman, Sean; Gloster, Tracey M. (2021): cazy_webscraper Microbiology Society Annual Conference 2021 poster.
 FigShare.
 Poster. [https://doi.org/10.6084/m9.figshare.14370860.v7](https://doi.org/10.6084/m9.figshare.14370860.v7)

 ## Best practice

-**Please do not perform a complete scrape of the CAZy database unless you specifically require to reproduce the entire CAZy dataset.
-A complete scrape will take several hours and may unintentionally deny the service to others.**

 When performing a series of many automated calls to a server it is best to do this when traffic is lowest, such as at weekends or overnight *at the server*.